My name is Ann Cameron.

 Comments from Chris:

-Readers of this blog know that I recommend taking massive action and radically changing your diet and lifestyle along with juicing to heal cancer, like I did, but this is proof that sometimes small significant changes can produce big results.
+Readers of this blog know that I recommend taking massive action and radically changing your diet and lifestyle to heal cancer, like I did, but Ann’s experience is encouraging evidence that sometimes small significant changes can produce big results.

 Please LIKE and Share.
 Add your thoughts below!